MarcelDurganteDev/marceldurgantedev/README.md

 const marcelDurgante = {
   pronouns: "he" | "him",
   talk: [Frontend, UI, UX, Teamwork, Ideas],
-  looking: "to collaborate on Tech Companies",
+  looking: "to collaborate on Tech Companies that are human and client focused and have diversity, equity and inclusion at heart prioritizing soft skills as much as tech skills.",
   hobbies: {
                         cooking: "Love it!",
                         movies: "Wine + romantic comedies",